jquery/learn.jquery.com/page/using-jquery-core/jquery-object.md

 var allParagraphs = $( "p" );
 ```

-...one might expect that the contents will grow and shrink over time as `<p>` elements are added and removed from the document. jQuery objects do **not** behave in this manner.
+…one might expect that the contents will grow and shrink over time as `<p>` elements are added and removed from the document. jQuery objects do **not** behave in this manner.
 The set of elements contained within a jQuery object will not change unless explicitly modified.
-This means that the collection is not "live" &#8212; it does not automatically update as the document changes.
+This means that the collection is not "live" – it does not automatically update as the document changes.
 If the document may have changed since the creation the jQuery object, the collection should be updated by creating a new one.
 It can be as easy as re-running the same selector:

 ```
 // Updating the selection.